startstudying/PLM-interact/PLMinteract/README.md

 ## PPI inference
 ### PPI inference with multi-GPUs

-To run the code directly from GitHub,make sure to export this environment variable:
+To run the code directly from GitHub, make sure to export this environment variable:
 ```
 export CUBLAS_WORKSPACE_CONFIG=:4096:8
 ```